Where Did the Easter Tree Tradition Come From?

 While this technicolor tradition may seem cut from the cloth of a Southern story, it traces its roots to another country entirely—Germany.

-There, it's known as Ostereierbaum, or Easter egg trees.
+There, it's known as Ostereierbaum, or Easter egg tree.
 It's also popular in neighboring Poland, Austria, and Hungary.

 One of the most popular Ostereierbaum once stood in a little town called Saalfeld, Germany.
 There, for 50 years, Volker Kraft decorated an apple tree, adding more eggs to it each year as the tree grew.
 A year before the tree tradition ended in 2015, it held 10,000 eggs, all hand-decorated by Kraft and his family over the years.

-But that Easter tree doesn't hold a candle—or an egg—to one in Rostock, Germany.
-In the Guinness World Record race for the tree with the most eggs, a red oak in Rostock Zoo earns top prize for its nearly 80,000-egg display.
+But that Easter tree doesn't hold a candle—or an egg—to one in Pomerode, Santa Catarina, Brazil.
+In the Guinness World Record race for the largest Easter egg tree, a pecan tree took the top spot in 2017 for its display of over 80,000 painted hen eggs.

 The Easter egg tree tradition is centuries old, but the origins of the story have been lost over time.
 Of course, eggs are a long-held symbol of life, and Easter happens to fall during Earth's rebirth at spring.
 The tree decorating ritual may have just been seen as a way to welcome the arrival of new blooms, buds, and chirping birds.

+Tree decorating doesn't have to be reserved only for Christmas.
+Carrying on the Easter tree decorating tradition is a special way to celebrate the season.
 Outdoor trees are the most visible, but many Easter trees are set up inside.
-If you'd like to make your own Easter egg tree this year for your centerpiece or mantel, collect a few budding branches from your yard, or look for artificial ones at your local craft store.
+If you'd like to make your own this year for your centerpiece or mantel, collect a few budding branches from your yard, or look for artificial ones at your local craft store.

 Arrange them in a large vase, pail, or even a pretty watering can.
 You may need some filler like beads, sand, or stones to hold the branches in place.
 If the branches are real, add water, and the buds might continue to bloom during the Easter season.